 Security analysts can also use the “Sightings” feature to uncover anomalous behavior and suspicious host activity on the organization’s network.
 In this case, SSP’s sightings detection algorithms identify the occurrence of never-before-seen artifacts from critical infrastructure.

 Sightings can include connections based on discovered Host roles - domain controllers, DHCP servers, proxies, printers, etc. This gives the user a quick view of potentially suspicious activity like new, unfamiliar outbound connections or the use of crypto mining protocols like Stratum.
 Security analysts can use the “Sightings'' feature to identify crypto mining activity and any offending servers associated with it.

 The screenshot below shows the results of the sightings detections.

 More information on Stamus Security Platform

-Hopefully you have learned more about what crypto mining is, how attackers use malware to exploit systems for crypto mining, and how Stamus Security Platform can help detect those activities using your organization’s network.
+Hopefully you have learned more about what crypto mining is, how attackers use malware to exploit systems for crypto mining, and how network detection and response (NDR) from Stamus can help detect those activities using your organization’s network.
 Cryptocurrency is an exciting new technology, but it does not come without its risks to an organization’s safety.

 If you would like to see a live demonstration of how Stamus Security Platform (SSP) detects crypto mining malware or want to discuss how else it could help you detect and respond to threats in your network, please click on the button below to request a demo.